Stable OxygenOS 11 with Android 11 rolls out for OnePlus 7T - 9to5Google

 For those not willing to install Beta software on their OnePlus 7T, only a stable Android 11 would do.
 So after suggesting that the update would arrive by the end of January 2021, OnePlus has now made good on their promise — albeit some months on.

-This rollout has been confirmed via the Official OnePlus Forums, and brings all of the latest Android 11 features to the OnePlus 7T series including a dedicated dark mode toggle, enhanced privacy controls, the long-awaited Canvas AOD features plus tons more on top.
+This rollout has been confirmed via the Official OnePlus Forums, and brings all of the latest Android 11 features to the OnePlus 7T series including a dedicated dark mode toggle, enhanced privacy controls, the long-awaited Canvas AOD features, unfortunately, hasn’t made the jump over from the Open Beta series but tons more has.
 It’s a fairly hefty OTA update and weighs in around the 3GB mark.
 You can check out the full changelog below:

 OxygenOS 11 with Android for OnePlus 7T and 7T Pro

-Note: [Update: OnePlus 7/7 Pro] Stable OxygenOS 11 with Android 11 begins rollout for OnePlus 7T and 7T Pro